CatanaH/travel-app/README.md

 <h4>My goal with this program:</h4>
-<p>make a working tracker that saves data for later viewing, track a trips running total.
+<p>make a working tracker that saves data for later viewing, track a trips running total.</p>
-TODO: when provided the date can return the next schedualed item on the planner</p>
+<p>TODO: when provided the date can return the next schedualed item on the planner</p>